Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Numerical experiments

-Tables \ref{table1} and \ref{table2} represent numerical results of the WOPSIP method for $\delta = \frac{1}{128}, \frac{1}{1024}$, respectively.
-We observe that the use of the Shishkin mesh (\Roman{ltwo}) with the parameter $\tau = 4 \delta \ln(N)$ near the bottom is likely to achieve the optimal convergence order, whereas it is unlikely to be true on the standard mesh (\Roman{lone}).
-Tables \ref{table1} and \ref{table2} show that the mesh needs to be split sufficiently to obtain the optimum convergence order on the standard mesh (\Roman{lone}).
-Tables \ref{table=cr1} and \ref{table=cr2} represent numerical results of the WBCR method for $\delta = \frac{1}{128}, \frac{1}{1024}$, respectively.
+{ Tables \ref{newtable1_64=1} - \ref{newtable4} represent numerical results of the WOPSIP method for $\delta = \frac{1}{64}, \frac{1}{128}, \frac{1}{256}$, respectively.
+Tables \ref{newtable1_64=3} - \ref{newtable8} represent numerical results of the WBCR method for $\delta = \frac{1}{64}, \frac{1}{128}, \frac{1}{256}$, respectively.
 The WBCR method showed a trend similar to that of the WOPSIP method.
-The relative error was less for the WBCR method compared to the WOPSIP method.
-These demonstrate the effectiveness of the anisotropic meshes.
+We observe that the use of the Shishkin mesh (\Roman{ltwo}) with the parameter $\tau = 4 \delta \ln(N)$ near the bottom is likely to achieve the optimal convergence order, whereas Tables \ref{newtable3} and \ref{newtable7} show that the mesh needs to be split sufficiently to obtain the optimum convergence order on the standard mesh (\Roman{lone}).
+These demonstrate the effectiveness of the anisotropic meshes. \\

-We illustrate approximate solutions for the boundary layer problem (Section \ref{sec=BL}) can be found below (Figure \ref{figsol1} - Figure \ref{figsol4}) when Mesh (\Roman{ltwo}), $N = 32$ and $\delta = \frac{1}{128}, \frac{1}{1024}$.
-Even from the perspective of approximate solutions, we observe that the accuracy of the approximate solution $u_2$ was poor, and the WBCR method appears to have improved the error.
-Unnatural plots may be observed near the boundary layer for approximate solutions $u_2$.
+We illustrate approximate solutions for the boundary layer problem can be found below (Figure \ref{test2=wop_1_64} - Figure \ref{test2=wbcr_1_256}) when Mesh (\Roman{ltwo}), $N = 32$ and $\delta = \frac{1}{64}, \frac{1}{128}, \frac{1}{256}$.
+Even from the perspective of approximate solutions, it can be observed that numerical oscillations are occurring in $u_{h,2}$ and $p_h$ in both methods.
+However, the oscillations of the WBCR method seem to be small.
+Furthermore, it can be observed that the oscillations do not spread throughout the domain.
+Numerical oscillations seem inevitable even if the Shishkin mesh is used.
+These results imply that other techniques may be needed to reduce unnatural plots near the boundary layer for approximate solutions in Navier--Stokes equations (e.g., \cite[Section 3.5]{ErnGue04}, \cite{RooStyTob08}). }